 The European Food Safety Authority recommends at least 25 grams of dietary fiber per day.1 The German Nutrition Society goes further, recommending 30 grams.
 The British Nutrition Foundation says 30 grams.
 France says 25-30 grams.

-Yet across the continent, average intake hovers between 16 and 24 grams - and not a single European country meets its own guidelines.
+Yet across the continent, average intake hovers between 16 and 24 grams.
+Not a single European country meets its own guidelines.

 This is the fiber gap.
 It is wide, well-documented, and almost completely ignored.